OneBrainDev/platform/README.md

 Once you've got all the dependencies installed you'll be able to start docker up and check everything out.
 The `--build` is only needed when you want to rebuild your containers so on subsequent starts you don't need it.
 The `--detach` is so that way you can continue to use your current terminal window.
 If you'd rather all the output be dumped into your current terminal session you can remove `--detach` too.

-### How to adjust the platform

-I've build this platform in a way that allows you to make a lot if adjustments to really make this your own.

-#### I want to use a different domain/subdomain/port

-The platform has several `.env` files in it: the main one is located in the root, one for laravel and one in the web folder.
-These files cascade and are used in docker, laravel, and vite as necessary.
-If you want to change the domain or a particular port it's as easy as opening up the main `.env` file and adjusting the particular value.

 # What's in the box

 - Laravel 11+